CarloMehegan/DataViz_HTML_UC/README.md

 Contributors: Carlo Mehegan, David Cho, Violet Shi, Andrew Choi

+**Update**: Find a work-in-progress, cleaner version here [https://carlomehegan.github.io/uc-observable/](https://carlomehegan.github.io/uc-observable/).
+This site is not yet finished and does not have all of the data and visualizations available on the old version yet as of April 27 2025.

 ## 🎯 Project goals

 One of our group members works at Union Central, the games room in Sadler.
 During shifts, employees log occupancy and rentals.
 In a previous project for DATA303: Data Visualization, the UC Fall 2023 rental data was cleansed and analyzed, with the results and visualizations hosted on a static Github Pages site ([https://carlomehegan.github.io/DataViz_HTML_UC/](https://carlomehegan.github.io/DataViz_HTML_UC/)).